asyncapi/community/BOUNTY_PROGRAM.md

 **Potential Bounty Program Participants should check whether they will be able to receive payment themselves before starting participation in the Bounty Program.**

-Note, that if Bounty Program Participant submits invoice expenses for more than six hundred US dollars 00 cents (USD 600.00) per calendar year to a Collective at OpenCollective with a Fiscal Host in the US (which is AsyncAPI), she or he will be asked to fill out an IRS tax information form, which will be either a `W-8BEN` or a `W-8BEN-E` depending on whether the Bounty Program Participant is an individual or a sole proprietor, supplying a local tax ID.
+Note, that if Bounty Program Participant submits invoice expenses for more than six hundred US dollars 00 cents (USD 600.00) per calendar year to a Collective at OpenCollective with a Fiscal Host in the US (which is AsyncAPI), they will be asked to fill out an IRS tax information form, which will be either a `W-8BEN` or a `W-8BEN-E` depending on whether the Bounty Program Participant is an individual or a sole proprietor, supplying a local tax ID.

 ## Ban

 Each new Bounty Program Participant starts participation in the Bounty Program with the quantity of Bans equal to zero.

-In case a Bounty Program Participant stops rendering services directed towards resolution of the Bounty Issue without any communication on the subject (performs 'silent drop') for the first time, she or he receives a First Ban and will not be eligible to participate in the Bounty Program during the next one calendar quarter.
+In case a Bounty Program Participant stops rendering services directed towards resolution of the Bounty Issue without any communication on the subject (performs 'silent drop') for the first time, they receive a First Ban and will not be eligible to participate in the Bounty Program during the next one calendar quarter.
 After this period the First Ban expires.

-In case a Bounty Program Participant stops rendering services directed towards resolution of the Bounty Issue without any communication on the subject (performs 'silent drop') for the second time during two calendar quarters after the expiration of the First Ban, she or he receives a Second Ban and will not be eligible to participate in the Bounty Program during the next three calendar quarters.
+In case a Bounty Program Participant stops rendering services directed towards resolution of the Bounty Issue without any communication on the subject (performs 'silent drop') for the second time during two calendar quarters after the expiration of the First Ban, they receive a Second Ban and will not be eligible to participate in the Bounty Program during the next three calendar quarters.
 After this period the Second Ban expires.

-After the expiration of the Second Ban or after two calendar quarters after the expiration of the First Ban if no Second Ban was received during this time, her or his Ban history is considered clean, and the quantity of Bans is reset to zero.
+After the expiration of the Second Ban or after two calendar quarters after the expiration of the First Ban if no Second Ban was received during this time, their Ban history is considered clean, and the quantity of Bans is reset to zero.

 A dedicated list is used for the purpose of tracking Ban history.